 I’m pretty much a do-it-yourself type when it comes to encaustic supplies, but you can also buy most things ready to go.
-Here is a handy list of links and on-line shops that I like to use.
+Here are some materials I like to use.
 Click on any photo to open a link to the vendor’s web page.

-You will need to melt damar resin crystals into your beeswax.
+You will need to melt damar resin crystals into your beeswax to create encaustic medium.
 A common ratio is 1:8, or 1 part damar crystals to 8 parts beeswax.
 Strain the molten medium to remove particles that are present in the damar resin.
 No, damar varnish is NOT the same thing.
 See the “How-To” section below for a link to a good video on this process.

-You can also color your wax medium with oil paints, but that will be more expensive.
+You can also color your wax medium with oil paints.
 Start with a little pigment, stir well, and let the heat bring out the color.
 Add more if you need more.

-There are kits with a bunch of things for beginners – perhaps easier than assembling everything yourself:
+Kits are available for beginners – perhaps easier than assembling everything yourself:

 For inexpensive and sturdy surfaces, I like to use birch plywood.
-Sometimes I use a product called Encausticbord and I really like the results.
-It can be found at art stores – I shop at Blick.
+Sometimes I use a product called Encausticbord from Ampersand and I really like the results.
+It can be found at art stores – I usually shop at Blick.
 (Here’s a video about Encausticbord, featuring a painting by one of my teachers, Francisco Benitez.)
 You can often find wood plywood panels and boxes, which are great for encaustic.
 You may want to treat them with rabbit skin glue (sizing).
 Or, just buy encaustic gesso.

-Here in the Albuquerque / Santa Fe area, encaustic supplies are available at fine art stores like Langell’s and Artisan.
+Encaustic supplies are available at fine art stores.
 You won’t find much in the way of encaustic supplies at craft stores.

 Other miscellaneous things I use include disposable mini loaf pans for wax medium.
-I buy them at Kroger/Smiths where they are often on sale for a dollar for a pack of 5 tins, or they are available in bulk.
+I buy them at the grocery store.
 You might want a few real metal ones for your favorite colors and clear medium.
-Heavy kraft paper to cover my work surface is something I purchase at the home improvement store, in the flooring department.
-A skillet makes a fine place to heat your wax, and can also be used as a hot palette, at least for light colors.
+Builder’s paper to cover my work surface is something I purchase at the home improvement store, in the flooring department.
+A griddle makes a fine place to heat your wax, and can also be used as a hot palette, at least for light colors.

 Heat is typically applied using a heat gun or a propane torch.
 Remember to fuse between every layer of wax!
-Inexpensive heat guns can be found at the craft store.
-R&F sells a super heat gun that has heat and air volume control.
+Craft stores sell inexpensive heat guns.
+R&F sells a fabulous heat gun that has heat and air volume control.
 If you like to use a torch, the big hardware store or plumbing supply store is the place for you.
-Especially handy are the ones that self-ignite.
-Propane bottles are cheap and can be found at lots of places, including camping stores, big box stores, and hardware stores.
+Especially handy are torches with ignition triggers.
+Inexpensive propane bottles can be found in lots of places, including camping stores, big box stores, and hardware stores.

 For DIY gallery framing, I like pictureframes.com Remember to skip the glass!

-R&F has lot of information on their website, like this page of FAQs.
+R&F has a lot of information on their website, like on this resource page.

 What the DIY artist really needs is a good recipe and instructions, so here is a great video that provides both.
-I would add this: wear a mask when dealing with the crushed damar – you don’t want to inhale it.
+I would add this: wear a mask when dealing with the crushed damar – you don’t want to inhale the dust.
 I use an electric frying pan to make mine in and melt 4 pounds of wax and 1/2 pound of damar varnish in the pan.
 Keep the heat low enough to melt the wax slowly and create no smoke.
-Cupcake molds work well for making cakes of medium.
+Cupcake molds work well for making smaller cakes of encaustic medium.

-There aren’t a lot of books out there, but your library may have one of these:
+Great books on encaustic painting are out there, and your library may have some of these: